vishnunairjanardhan/democms/src/content/posts/how-to-increase-ecommerce-sales-47-actionable-ways.md

 <li>Store credits provide clients with a flexible and handy method to save money on future purchases, while also generating recurring business for your store.</li>
 </ul>

-<a href="https://www.99minds.io/store-credit">Store credit software</a> enables e-commerce enterprises to issue and manage store credits for customers.
+<a href="https://www.99minds.io/store-credit" role="link" target="_blank">Store credit software</a> enables e-commerce enterprises to issue and manage store credits for customers.
 These credits can be utilized as virtual currency in the store, encouraging repeat purchases and increasing customer happiness.
 Businesses that offer store credits rather than refunds can maintain income in the store, increase average order values, and enhance customer loyalty.
 Store credit software can automate this process, making it simple to operate incentives and loyalty programs, resulting in higher sales and happy consumers.

 ### <li>Set up Loyalty Programs</li>
 Loyalty programs software are an effective instrument for growing eCommerce sales by promoting repeat business and cultivating consumer loyalty.
 Customers are encouraged to buy more frequently and spend more money when they enroll in these programs to accrue points or prizes.